cangjielanguage/cangjie_docs/docs/dev-guide/source_en/Macro/implementation_of_macros.md

 Here, `Inner` uses `assertParentContext` to verify it's called within an `Outer` macro.
 Since this nesting doesn't exist in the example, the compiler reports an error.

-Inner macros can also communicate with outer macros via key/value pairs.
-During execution:
-1. Inner macros send messages via `setItem`
-2. Outer macros receive these messages via `getChildMessages` (a collection of key/value mappings)
+Inner macros can also communicate with outer macros by sending key/value pairs.
+When an inner macro executes, it sends information to the outer macro by calling the standard library function `setItem`; subsequently, when the outer macro executes, it calls the standard library function `getChildMessages` to receive the information sent by each inner macro (a set of key/value pair mappings).
+Below is a simple example.

 Example macro definitions: